JericoFX/QBCore-FX-Snippets/README.md

 ### 1.4.0

 Added MYSQL commands just put MYSQL and all the commands will appear with a comment to the Docs.

+### 1.5.0

+Added missing PolyZones snippets and some fivem-appearance ones.

 **Enjoy!**